rule

 Text 41-42

-O saintly lady, we do not desire rulership over the earth, a heavenly kingdom, unlimited pleasures even or mystic power, to be the supreme divinity, immortality or the abode of Hari, we desire to carry on our heads the dust of the divine feet of the Wielder of the Club that is enriched with the fragrance of the kunkuma from the bosom of S'rî [see also 10.47: 60, ** and the S'rî S'rî S'ikshâshthaka verse 4].
+Oh saintly lady, we do not desire rulership over the earth, a heavenly kingdom, unlimited pleasures or mystic power.
+Nor do we strive for the supreme divinity, to achieve immortality or the abode of Hari.
+We [just] want to carry on our heads the dust of the divine feet of the Wielder of the Club that is enriched with the fragrance of the kunkuma from the bosom of S'rî [see also 10.47: 60, ** and the S'rî S'rî S'ikshâshthaka verse 4].

 Text 43

-* The one called Rohinî here is not Rohinî, the mother of Balarâma, but the one queen representing the 16000 queens that Krishna wed next to His eight principal queens.
+*: The one called Rohinî here is not Rohinî, the mother of Balarâma, but the one queen representing the 16000 queens whom Krishna wed next to His eight principal queens.

 devî krishna-mayî proktâ